mkpascal/mkpascal.net/posts/take-another-look-at-rails.md

 ## Give it another try!

 Ruby on Rails may not be the newest kid on the block, but it's a technology that has aged like a fine wine.
-With its maturity, stability, and innovative features like Hotwire and Turbo, it's a framework that continues to delight developers and power some of the world's most significant applications.

-**The rumors of Rails' demise are greatly exaggerated - a sold-out Rails World 2024 conference is all the proof you need.**
+With its maturity, stability, and innovative features like Hotwire and Turbo, it's a framework that continues to delight developers and power some of the world's most significant applications. *Also, the rumors of Rails' demise are greatly exaggerated - a sold-out Rails World 2024 conference is all the proof you need.*

-If you haven't already, give Rails a try.
+**If you haven't already, give Rails a try.
 If you did in the past, take it for a spin again.
-I promise you won't be disappointed!
+I promise you won't be disappointed!**